Vajrayana: Dunhuang manuscripts

 The Dunhuang manuscripts also contain Tibetan Tantric manuscripts.
-Dalton and Schaik (2007, revised) provide an excellent online catalogue listing 350 Tibetan Tantric Manuscripts] from Dunhuang in the Stein Collection of the British Library which is currently fully accessible online in discrete digitized manuscripts.
-With the Wylie transcription of the manuscripts they are to be made discoverable online in the future.
-These 350 texts are just a small portion of the vast cache of the Dunhuang manuscripts.
+Dalton and Schaik (2007, revised) provide an online catalogue listing 350 Tibetan Tantric Manuscripts] from Dunhuang in the Stein Collection of the British Library which is currently accessible online in discrete digitized manuscripts.
+With the Wylie transcription of the manuscripts, they are to be made discoverable online in the future.

 Traditions

 Map showing the dominant Buddhist tradition throughout Asia.
 Vajrayana (in the form of Tibetan Buddhism) dominates the Himalayan regions and in the Mongolian regions.

 The Nīlakaṇṭha Dhāraṇī engraved on a stele.
 Temple Fo Ding Shan Chao Sheng in Sanyi Township, Taiwan.
 Erected in June 2005.

 Although there is historical evidence for Vajrayāna Buddhism in Southeast Asia and elsewhere (see History of Vajrayāna above), today Vajrayāna exists primarily in the form of the two major traditions of Indo-Tibetan Buddhism (in Tibet and other parts of the PRC, Bhutan, India and also internationally) and Japanese Esoteric Buddhism (mostly in Japan), which is found in the Shingon (literally "True Speech", i.e. mantra) and Tendai schools.

 Other traditions like contemporary Chinese Buddhism, Japanese Zen, Korean Buddhism, and Vietnamese Buddhism also make use of esoteric (Chinese: mijiao, Japanese: mikkyo) or mantrayana methods to a lesser extent.
-In many Asian Mahayana Buddhist traditions, esoteric methods are used as a complement, not as the central practice.
+In many Asian Mahāyāna Buddhist traditions, esoteric methods are used as a complement, not as the central practice.
 This mainly involves the recitation of mantras (like the ten small mantras) and various popular dharanis.
 However, certain revival movements have attempted to establish new esoteric schools in mainland East Asia such as Mantra School Bright Lineage (in China) and the South Korean Jingak Order.

 There was strong connection between the Palas in Bengal, Srivijaya in Nusantara, and the kingdoms in East Asia through the sea route.
 Medieval monks were a prime factor in the spread of esoteric Buddhism.